What is the Hearing Voices Network?

 The BC Hearing Voices Network can be contacted by telephone at 604-984-5000 x5167 (North Vancouver) or 604-708-5276 (Vancouver).

-Check out the “Recent Posts” column, to the left, to see our blog entries 🙂
+Check out the left column to see local groups as well as our blog entries 🙂